NYPL-Simplified/circulation/README.md

 # Getting Started / Set Up
 To get this project up and running locally, you can follow the [Docker](#docker-setup) setup or the [Manual](#manual-setup) setup.
 The Docker setup will take care of many of the pre-requisites for you.
+Once you're set up, you can proceed with [adding collections](#adding-collections-to-the-circulation-manager-admin).

 ## **Docker Setup**
 ***Note**: For more in depth information, check out the [Docker README](/docker/README.md) in the `/docker` directory.*